-In fact, the study reports Medicare Advantage beneficiaries to have a 98 percent satisfaction rate with their coverage!
+The study reports that the benefits from Medicare Advantage have led beneficiaries to have a 98 percent satisfaction rate with their coverage!

-As such, the growth in Medicare Advantage is expected to be significant over the coming years, adding nearly 20 million new lives over the next 10 years and 30 million lives over the next two decades.
+The high satisfaction and additional benefits are expected to cause a significant growth in Medicare Advantage, adding nearly 20 million new participants over the next 10 years and 30 million over the next two decades.

 Of course not!

-And that is where Remote Patient Monitoring, or Remote Physiologic Monitoring, comes into play.
-By installing a Remote Patient Monitoring system, a physician is enabled to monitor those chronic conditions automatically with data delivered through connected devices.
+This is where Remote Patient Monitoring, or Remote Physiologic Monitoring, comes into play.
+By installing a Remote Patient Monitoring Program, a physician is enabled to monitor those chronic conditions automatically with data delivered through connected devices.